We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- Being female: Spider veins tend to affect women more often than men.
+- Being female: Spider veins tend to affect women

 - Being older: The valves in veins tend to get weaker over time.
 The calf muscles, which help support the veins in the legs and enable them to pump blood upward, may also lose some of their strength as a person ages.

 - Being overweight: Extra body weight can place added pressure on leg veins.

 - Hormones: Hormonal birth control and hormonal treatments for menopause may increase the risk of spider veins because estrogen can weaken vein valves.

 - Sitting or standing for extended periods: Veins in the legs have to work harder to pump blood up toward the heart when a person remains in the same position for several hours at a time.

 - A previous blood clot or vein damage: This can damage the valves and make them unable to work properly.

 - Excess pressure in the face: This can be due to forceful coughing, sneezing, or vomiting.
 Some women may get spider veins on their face after pushing during childbirth.

 - Sun damage: Ultraviolet light from the sun can damage the skin and cause broken blood vessels or spider veins, especially on the face.

 Although generally harmless, spider veins can cause discomfort, and some people may wish to treat or remove them for cosmetic reasons.